 Note: See Commerce-specific updating steps before installing Commerce packages.

-Note: If you are working on the Alloy template site in Episerver 7 or have a project deriving from that, see Updating a CMS project based on the Alloy template site before continuing; if you are running 7.5 or later, you can skip this step.
+Note: If you are using the Alloy sample site in Episerver 7 or have a project deriving from that, see Updating a CMS project based on the Alloy sample site before continuing; if you are running 7.5 or later, you can skip this step.

 Applying an update